dmbarbour/glas/docs/GlasApps.md

 * support for structs, e.g. `"{ysw}"`
   * or just use JIT for this.

-*Note:* Full orthogonal persistence of FFI seems infeasible, but FFI as a pipe to a separate thread or process at least can clearly indicate disruption.
-Ideally, FFI-based APIs should be designed to recover resiliently after a disconnect, so we can support orthogonal persistence later.
+*Note:* Full orthogonal persistence of FFI seems infeasible, but we can kill the FFI threads and design with resilience in mind.

 ## Regarding Filesystem, Network, Native GUI, Etc.